VALAWAI/docs/docs/toolbox/component.md

 ```
 # C0_voice_to_text

-This C0 VALAWAI component obtain text from audio files.
+This C0 VALAWAI component obtains text from audio files.

 ## Summary